Physician Assistant, M.M.S.

 Phase I

 The didactic phase of the PA program consists of four semesters of preclinical lectures, small group discussions, laboratory sessions and demonstrations.
 The student studies the basic medical sciences like anatomy and physiology, as well as applied behavioral sciences and clinical medicine.
 Educational material is presented through organ-system-based courses and population/discipline-based courses that support integrating complex disease processes with diagnosis and treatment.
 Rather than discrete courses in pathophysiology and physical examination, the curriculum integrates these components within the courses.
-Among other things, phase I coursework incorporates patient assessment, clinical documentation, risk assessment, interpretation of labs, diagnostics and imaging/studies and patient plan/management/treatment.
+Among other things, phase I coursework incorporates patient assessment, clinical documentation, risk assessment, interpretation of labs, diagnostics and imaging/studies and patient plan/management/ treatment.
+It also includes clinical procedures courses across three semesters and a clinical reasoning course prior to the start of phase II.

 Phase II

-Students are paired with a clinical preceptor and function as integral members of the medical or surgical team.
+With their clinical preceptor, students may function as integral members of a medical or surgical team.
 They may also serve one-on-one with a preceptor, depending on the rotation.
-Students complete rotations in many different settings and sites for broad clinical exposure.
-This includes experiences in medically underserved, rural, urban, suburban and VA settings and in sites providing emergency, in-patient, outpatient and operating room experience.
+Students complete rotations in many settings and sites for broad clinical exposure.
+This includes experiences in medically underserved, rural, urban, suburban settings, the Department of Veterans Affairs and in sites providing emergency, inpatient, outpatient and operating room experience.

 For additional admission questions please contact: